paolodelia99/code-jam-challenges/README.md

 ![Language](https://img.shields.io/badge/language-Python-orange.svg)

-here's i grouped all the exercise that i've made for the google code jam, grouping them by years and type of session
+here's i grouped all the exercise and the challenges that I've made for the Google Code Jam, grouping them by years and type of session

 ## Code Jam 2018